AI Transformation

 Structured onboarding paths so new team members start contributing to engagements immediately instead of spending weeks learning the platform.

-The math is straightforward. $1,299/month for the whole team.
-If your practice runs 20 engagements a year instead of 8 because your team can now execute the front half of every engagement without you, the ROI isn't a close call.
+The math stops being a pricing conversation and starts being a capacity conversation.
+If your practice runs two and a half times more engagements a year because your team can execute the front half without you, no reasonable seat price makes it a close call.

-Compare that to hiring another senior consultant at $120K+ per year to handle the overflow.
-Or continuing to cap at 8 engagements and leaving pipeline on the table.
+Compare that to hiring another senior consultant to handle overflow.
+Or continuing to leave pipeline on the table because your calendar is the ceiling.

 Who the Team Tier Is For (And Who It Isn't)